Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Introduction

 Bayesian optimization (BO) is an iterative optimization technique originating from machine learning.
-BO is particularly suitable for optimization of costly noisy functions in small to moderate dimensional parameter spaces \citep{brochu2010, snoek2012practical} and is therefore well suited for marginal likelihood optimization.
-The method treats the underlying function as an unknown object that can be inferred by Bayesian inference by evaluating the function at a finite number of points.
-A Gaussian process prior expresses the Bayesian prior beliefs about the underlying function, often just containing the information that the function is believed to has a certain degree of smoothness.
+BO is particularly suitable for optimization of costly noisy functions in small to moderate dimensional parameter spaces (\citealp{brochu2010} and \citealp{snoek2012practical}) and is therefore well suited for marginal likelihood optimization.
+The method treats the underlying objective function as an unknown object that can be inferred by Bayesian inference by evaluating the function at a finite number of points.
+A Gaussian process prior expresses Bayesian prior beliefs about the underlying function, often just containing the information that the function is believed to have a certain smoothness.
 Bayes theorem is then used to sequentially update the Gaussian process posterior after each new function evaluation.
 Bayesian optimization uses the most recently updated posterior of the function to decide where to optimally place the next function evaluation.
-This so-called acquisition strategy is a trade-off between: i) exploiting the available knowledge about the function to improve the current maxima and ii) exploring the function to reduce the posterior uncertainty.
+This so-called \emph{acquisition strategy} is a trade-off between: i) \emph{exploiting} the available knowledge about the function to improve the current maxima and ii) \emph{exploring} the function to reduce the posterior uncertainty about the objective function.